-When considering if you can get your dog's lice strain, the same principle applies.
+When considering if you can get your dog's lice strain, Trichodectes canis, the same principle applies.
 Can dogs get head lice?
-Yes, dogs can get lice, but the type of lice that infest dogs need the specific environment that your pet's body provides to be able to survive.
+The type of lice that infest canines need the specific environment that your pet's body provides to be able to survive.
 So no, you will not get dog lice from your furry family friend.
-But what if a live louse falls off of your family member that does have lice and onto your dog?
-Can a dog carry lice from one person to another much the same way that a sofa, theater seat, rug, hair brush or a piece of clothing would?
-Yes, while incredibly rare, it is possible that dogs can provide a short term landing spot for live bugs.
-However, they can only survive there for about 24 hours before they die.
-So if someone picks up, pets, or cuddles the family dog and a live louse has just arrived there, that bug can then climb out and onto a person and up to his or her hair.
-Rest assured, however, that by far, the most common way lice spreads is by direct contact of one person's head with another person's head who has a lice infestation.
-Head lice do not like to leave the comfort of a human head and the food supply it provides (blood from the human scalp) so the likelihood of this is slim.
+But what if a live bug falls off of your child who has a case of head lice and onto your dog?
+Can a dog carry lice from one person to another much the same way that a sofa, theater seat, rug, hair brush, or a piece of clothing would?
+Yes, while incredibly rare, it is possible that pups can provide a short term landing spot for live bugs.
+However, they can only survive there for about 24 hours (or likely less) before they die.
+So if someone picks up pets or cuddles with the family dog and a live louse has just arrived there, that bug can then climb out and onto a person and up to his or her hair.
+Rest assured, however, that by far, the most common way head lice spreads is by direct contact of one person's head with another person's head who has a lice infestation.
+Lice do not like to leave the comfort of a human scalp and the food supply it provides (blood) so the likelihood of this is slim.

-There is a form of cat lice that can infest a feline.
+There is a form of cat lice that can infest a feline called Felicola subrostrata.
 However, the same principles apply with cat lice as they do for dog lice.
-The type of lice that your house cat can get is not interested in moving out and onto a human head so there is no need to quarantine your cat away from your infested family member.
+The type of lice that your house cat can get is not interested in moving out and onto a human head so there is no need to quarantine your cat away from your infested child.

 Can Cats Get Lice From Humans?

-The body temperature of cats is similar to that of dogs.
-Human head lice do not like living off of the human head.
-In most cases, they will not venture away from the warm, cozy home of one person for another, much less onto an environment that is not suitable for sustaining its life.
-Off the human head, lice can only survive for 24 hours before starving to death and dying.
-So, if a louse happens to climb, fall, or is otherwise transported off the human head and onto the household cat or cats, the louse will die within a day.
-During that time, they will not be able to feed or reproduce and, therefore, will not infest your cat.
+The body temperature of cats is similar to that of dogs and is higher than the temperature of humans.
+In some cases, a human louse will not venture away from its cozy home of one human for another human, much less onto an environment that is not suitable for sustaining its life.
+Off the human head, lice can only survive for a maximum of a day before starving to death.
+So, if a louse happens to climb, fall, or is otherwise transported off the human head and onto the household cat or cats, the louse will die soon thereafter.
+During that time, it will not be able to feed or reproduce and, therefore, will not infest your cat.